zink-lang/zink/docs/benchmarks/storage.md

 `2916` for the execution cost, `27738` in total.

-Since revm doesn't support this and we haven't implemented the constructor yet, we don't have the seperated costs for zink for now ))
+Since revm doesn't support this and we haven't implemented the constructor yet, we don't have the separated costs for zink for now ))

 Issue: [#102][102]